GUJARATI PROVERBS: ADDRESSING THE EGO

 Khali chano vaage Ghano…..

 Cheekpea that only has the outer shell is going to make a lot of noise without any real substance.

 Just like the other proverb this one also says that someone without full knowledge always has to justify that they are correct.
 They may be aggressive and these are the moments where you are to just remain quiet because the reality is, it is always better to be kind than to be right so let the person feel like yes you’re right.

 What are some of your favorite Gujarati proverbs or Gujarati Kehvats?
-Let us know below.
+Let me know below.

 Subscribe to my mailing list and get first notice when I post!